What’s the advantage to you, as an event organiser, of having The Voiceologist in the shadows with a microphone at your conference/SKO/AGM/Awards?

 The connecting factor is having, live in the room, someone to connect the on-stage action with the instructions on the headsets, and to be appropriate and entertaining at the same time.

-If you’re planning a live event – add The Voiceologist to the team.
+If you’re planning a live event – do yourself a favour, add The Voiceologist to the team.

 “has the most amazing ‘voice presence’ – all awards ceremonies should book him!” – awards client, December 2022.